 "It's so important to keep that fire burning in you that pushes you towards the right," Starr said.
 "Even if it makes you a little bit queasy."

-Starr's lawsuit was one of many brought against several pharmaceutical companies in the early 2000s; off-label uses for Risperdal.
+Starr's lawsuit was one of many brought against several pharmaceutical companies in the early 2000s; the Justice Department has ruled against Eli Lilly, AstraZeneca, and AbbVie in similar cases.
 The FDA's rules on advertising are now considerably more stringent (although the United States and New Zealand remain the only developed countries that permit direct consumer medical ads).

 Pharmaceutical sales representatives are also a nearly extinct breed.
 The Wall Street Journal reports that the industry cut roughly 40,000 of those positions between 2006 and 2013.